fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Hope this isn't too costly.
 I don't want everyone saying that I'm hogging resources from HSF that could be sent for refugees or anything like this."_ talked Jiminy

 _"Talked with Andrew, and this will be all_ pro bono. _Looks like a good PR for him, also.
 Besides, some of the most exclusive costumes he does for capes all around are replicated by cosplayers, and maybe you can be a spearhead for a new product line for cosplayers that want the best.
-Obviously not so complete: cosplayers doesn't have to deal with supervillains on regular basis."_ she finished, while measuring him. _"I think we can start with darker, velvety colors.
+Obviously not so complete: cosplayers doesn't have to deal with supervillains on regular basis."_ she finished, while Andrew was measuring him. _"I think we can start with a little darker colors, and under velvety tones and patterns.
 This could emphasis the hair and face, and add on the mystery.
 Otherwise, we can stay on your basic design with a Victorian suit, and go from this.
-Andrew has already some designs, let us see if there's something you like."_ said The Harlequin, while Andrew came with a small binder.
+Andrew has already some design sketchs, let us see if there's something you like."_ said The Harlequin, while Andrew came with a small binder.

 Jiminy knew that Andrew was the Gianni Versacce for capes: only the _creme-de-la-creme_ had access for his designs.
 So, he thought, Disney would already know about him and about him redoing his cape.
+He was almost to ask The Harlequin about this when she said, almost like she read his mind.

-_"I believe that Andrew worked with Disney in the past, for some redesing on the Disney Park princess' design.
+_"I believe that Andrew worked with Disney in the past, for some redesing on the Disney Park princess' design, including some for the new cape-focused styles for princesses, Mickey and villains.
 And looks like they asked also for a more casual redesign for Mickey, but this is all under nondisclosure agreements."_ said The Harlequin, nonchalantly, like it was just a small fact _"Let us see..."_

-Jiminy saw design after design, until Sugarplum looked for Jiminy:
+Jiminy saw sketch after sketch, until Sugarplum looked for Jiminy:

 _"This one looks promising, right?"_ she asked